hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/sd-preparation.md

    ┃ ┃ ┣ 📜icon.png
    ┃ ┃ ┗ 📜meta.xml
    ┃ ┣ 📜PayloadLoaderInstaller.wuhb
-   ┃ ┗ (All other apps like disc2app, nanddumper, etc. should be here too) ┣ 📂environment
+   ┃ ┗ (All other apps like savemii, bloopair, etc. should be here too) ┣ 📂environment
    ┃ ┣ 📂installer
    ┃ ┃ ┗ 📂modules